 All staff who work in a school, in any role.
 This includes front office staff, bus drivers, and other staff who may sometimes be seen as educational support staff.

 Microaggressions, as defined by Project Ready, "...are subtle verbal or nonverbal insults or denigrating messages communicated toward a marginalized person, often by someone who may be well-intentioned but unaware of the impact their words or actions have on the target.”

 The descriptions of the quality of work that a teacher expects to see.
 A set of scoring criteria make a rubric.

 A support structure is a system that a school has built to see when students are struggling and to help them quickly before they fall too far behind or lose hope.
 Some common support structures used by schools are response to intervention (RTI) programs, make-up blocks during which students can see teachers for extra help, advisory programs, and systems that allow teams of teachers to meet and discuss students’ challenges and needs.

-This work by the Great Schools Partnership is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This resource was produced by the Great Schools Partnership and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.